-For this graduation project, a choice was made to mainly conduct research via a literary review of glass manifestations and applications in architecture as well as the concept of space syntax.
-I made this choice because I noticed that there was a considerable amount of literature on the perception of glass that I was very interested in, however this literature did not consider the influence of the perception of glass on spatial relations.
-Since my graduation project focused on the spatial relation between functions with different levels of privacy, I decided to link this literature on the perception of glass to existing literature on spatial relations.
+For this graduation project, a choice was made to mainly conduct research via a literary review of the application of transparent materials in architecture as well as the concept of space syntax.
+I made this choice because I noticed that there was a considerable amount of literature on the perception of transparency that I was very interested in, however this literature did not consider the influence of the perception of transparent materials on spatial relations.
+Since my graduation project focused on the spatial relation between functions with different levels of privacy, I decided to link this literature on the perception of transparent materials to existing literature on spatial relations.
 The work of Bill Hillier (2007) was mainly used to both define and analyze the concept of space syntax within the project and to create a connection on the concept of visibility in relation to space syntax.
-To further integrate the perception of glass as a material into this concept, research into the physical and psychological characteristics of glass was conducted by reviewing the work of Marquardt et al. (2015), Ziff (2004), McQuire (2013) and Rowe and Slutzky (1963).
-This led to the first results of the research which included possible implementations of specifically glass facades to improve the relation between spaces.
+To further integrate the perception of transparent materials as a material into this concept, research into the physical and psychological characteristics of transparent materials was conducted by reviewing the work of Marquardt et al. (2015), Ziff (2004), McQuire (2013) and Rowe and Slutzky (1963).
+This led to the first results of the research which included possible implementations of specifically transparent facades to improve the relation between spaces.
 At this point these results showed that a full transparent border was necessary to reach an optimal effect for improving the space syntax within the building.
 Simultaneously a general architectural analysis was already conducted, and more importantly in relation with the heritage graduation studio, a value assessment was made following the methodology of Ana Pereira Roders and Loes Veldpaus (2014).
 This method used existing documentation on the Koudenhorn building and within this documentation the values were identified and categorized in the value categories of Roders and Veldpaus.
 These values were not subjectively identified.
 This assessment showed that the facades of the Koudenhorn were the most valuable aspect of the building, specifically focusing on the rhythm and symmetry of the windows and doors in the façade and the neoclassical ornamentation.
-At this point, this meant that for any glass interventions in the façade that resulted from the general research within the graduation project it would have to be considered what the impact on the existing neoclassical order and rhythm of the façade would be.
+At this point, this meant that for any transparent interventions in the façade that resulted from the general research within the graduation project it would have to be considered what the impact on the existing neoclassical order and rhythm of the façade would be.